onc-healthit/lantern-back-end/README.md

 2. **If you have a clean database or want to update the data in your database**
     1. Run the following command to begin populating the database usinig the data found in `lantern-back-end/endpointmanager/resources`

     The populated db scrpt expects the resources directory to contain the following files:
-        * CernerEndpointSources.json
-        * EndpointSources.json
-        * EpicEndpointSources.json
-        * endpoint_pfile.csv
-        * npidata_pfile.csv
+      * **CernerEndpointSources.json** - JSON file containing endpoint information from Cerner
+      * **CareEvolutionEndpointSources.json** - JSON file containing endpoint information from CareEvolution (no longer updated)
+      * **EpicEndpointSources.json** - JSON file containing endpoint information from Epic
+      * **endpoint_pfile.csv** - enpoint_pfile from the data dissemination package downloaded from https://download.cms.gov/nppes/NPI_Files.html
+      * **npidata_pfile.csv** - npidata_pfile from the data dissemination package downloaded from https://download.cms.gov/nppes/NPI_Files.html
+        * NOTE: This file can take a very long time to load so for development purposes, the load time can be reduced by only using the first 100000 entries.
+The first 100000 entries can be obtained by running `head -n 100000 npidata_pfile_20050523-20191110.csv >> npidata_pfile.csv`

       ```bash
       make populatedb
       ```

       This runs the following tasks inside the endpoint manager container:
       * the **endpoint populator**, which iterates over the list of endpoint sources and adds them to the database.
       * the **CHPL querier**, which requests health IT product information from CHPL and adds these to the database
       * the **NPPES endpoint populator**, which adds endpoint data from the monthly NPPES export to the database.
       * the **NPPES org populator**, which adds provider data from the monthly NPPES export to the database.
         * this is item will take an hour to load if you use the full npidata_pfile

 1. **If you want to requery and rereceive capability statements**, open two new tabs and run the following: